gturi/nca/examples/hierarchy.md

   d: dValue
   qux: quxValue

-  --- another sub alias ended ---
+  --- another sub command ended ---
   ```

 ## Notes:

-Main alias options and positional arguments are inherited by its subAliases.
+main command options and positional arguments are inherited by its subCommandes.

 Hierarchies are useful when you want to create more complex command line interfaces.